LowenMistoul/testplank/README.txt

 I made some changes and tests with axio so that I'm sure the right data goes to the right components

-I started working on the reusable components first after I was done with the HTML I worked on the css of the card
+I started working on the reusable Cards components first after I was done with the HTML I worked on the css of the card

 Then I started working on the Page